starknet-io/starknet-p2p-specs/p2p/proto/protocols.md

 field will be present

 There's no guarantee on what ordering will the messages have for a single block's state diff.
-The only constraint is that each `ContractDiff` can't be empty, i.e one of the following fields have
+The only constraint is that each `ContractDiff` can't be empty, i.e., one of the following fields have
 value:
 * `nonce`
 * `class_hash`